Proantagonist/SupremeGamingRules/Ark/PVE/rules.md

 ## Language

-We aim to be a family friendly environment and do not want excessive cursing in chat.
 While we understand sometimes an expletive is the best way to get your feelings across, please keep it to a minimum.
 Players and staff will ask you to watch your language if it becomes disruptive, so please respect their wishes.

-However, using foul language as an insult to other players is unacceptable and will be addressed by an admin was soon as we can.
+However, using foul language as an insult to other players is unacceptable and will be addressed by an admin as soon as we can.
 Please remember we can see all chat from game in Discord.<br>

 ## Toxicity